The Pastor And You | Simply Vinnie - Unpacking The Complicated

 Above all, he is handsome.

-The perfect pastor has a burning desire to work with teenagers, and he spends most of his time with the senior citizens.
+The perfect pastor has a burning desire to work with teenagers, and he spends most of his time with senior citizens.

 He smiles all the time with a straight face because he has a sense of humor that keeps him seriously dedicated to his church.